 Summative assessment is for making a judgment of students' achievement.
 This is carried out at the end of a course and it is more comprehensive.
-For example: final examination, major research paper, open book exam.

 Assessment Weightage

 The weightage of continuous assessment shall be 60% and final exam will be 40% of the total assessments.